berthubert/galmon/contrib/galmon_and_statum1_ntp.md

 *192.0.2.123     .PPS.
 1 u    3   64    1    0.366    0.224   0.094
 ---SNIP---
 ```
+Under the "st" you can see an 1 reporting your Raspberry PI is seen as Stratum 1.

-That's all folks!
-Good  luck
+***That's all folks!
+Good luck***

 ## Thanks and Links
 First of all thanks to bert@hubertnet.nl or [@PowerDNS_Bert](https://twitter.com/PowerDNS_Bert) for setting up GalMon and the rest of the community.
 Additionally to [amontefusco](https://github.com/amontefusco) for feedback on the issue and his pictures.

 - amontefusco's page on his setup for NTP with his simpleRTK2B: https://www.montefusco.com/ntpgnss/
 - Raspberry PI page to enable the UART (and disable bluetooth) : https://www.raspberrypi.org/documentation/configuration/uart.md